-- o Install a third westbound through lane along Freedom Parkway to create two through lanes and a shared through/right-turn lane. - o Install a fourth westbound lane on Freedom Parkway west of Boulevard and modify the southbound right-turn movement to be free-flow with its own lane. - Modify offsets and green timing for this intersection and for the intersection of JW Dobbs Avenue at Boulevard, which is included in the coordinated system.
+- Option A-Install a third westbound through lane along Freedom Parkway to create two through lanes and a shared through/right-turn lane; install a second southbound right-turn lane to create dual southbound right-turn lanes and modify the signal timing for this movement to only allow protected-overlap phasing.
+Modify offsets and green timing for this intersection and for the intersection of JW Dobbs Avenue at Boulevard, which is included in the coordinated system. - Option B- Install a third westbound through lane along Freedom Parkway to create two through lanes and a shared through/right-turn lane; install a fourth westbound lane on Freedom Parkway west of Boulevard and modify the southbound right-turn movement to be free-flow with its own lane.
+Modify offsets and green timing for this intersection and for the intersection of JW Dobbs Avenue at Boulevard, which is included in the coordinated system.